DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ### About the Workshop

 To explore the themes of place, movement, and migration underpinning The Amplification Project: Digital Archive for Forced Migration, Contemporary Art, and Action, this workshop will introduce students to Flowmap.gl and Kepler.gl, two web-based GIS tools that create dynamic, interactive maps.
 Instructions for mapping the Amplification Project and using Kepler.gl and Flowmap.gl to create lightweight interactive maps.
 This is a ***no-code*** workshop, as Kepler.gl and Flowmap.gl work entirely in the browser.
 All you need is an internet connection and computer.
 No special equipment or programs or installations needed.
-You don't event to make an account.
+You don't even to make an account.

 #### The Amplification Project